openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 ### Example

-The docker-compose file in `scripts/operation/` comes with one additional blockchain node (beta-node) that trys to connect to the alpha node after starting.
+The docker-compose file in `scripts/operation/` comes with one additional blockchain node (beta-node) that tries to connect to the alpha node after starting.
 Each Blockchain container comes with its own volume that persists the data of the Blockchain.

 To start TruBudget with two organizations (alpha and beta), run: